Canada-Côte d'Ivoire relations

 Bilateral relations

 Bilateral relations between Canada and Côte d'Ivoire are close and cordial.
 The two countries established diplomatic relations in 1962, shortly after Côte d'Ivoire's independence in 1960.
-The year 2022 marks 60 years of a fruitful and dynamic partnership.
-The two countries frequently collaborate in international and multilateral organizations and agencies such as the United Nations, La Francophonie and the African Development Bank.
+The two countries frequently collaborate in international and multilateral organizations, such as the United Nations, La Francophonie and the African Development Bank.

 Trade relations

-Foreign Investment Promotion and Protection Agreement continue to boost bilateral trade between Canada and Côte d'Ivoire, which entered into force in December 2015.
-The two countries also signed a tax treaty in 1983 with a view to avoid double taxation with regards to taxes on income and preventing tax evasion.
-An air transport agreement was signed in 1987 and revised in 2019, to facilitate codeshare agreements.
+Investments between Canada and Côte d’Ivoire continue to be protected by the Foreign Investment Promotion and Protection Agreement, which entered into force in December 2015.
+The two countries also signed a double taxation treaty in 1983 with a view to avoiding double taxation with regard to taxes on income and preventing tax evasion.

 Related links